 Read on to know more about this festival and this activity.

 Pongal is a multi-day harvest festival of South India, particularly Tamilnadu, and is very special to us.
 In other parts of India, it is called Mahar Sankranti.

 The festival is a gesture of gratitude towards the sun for the successful harvest the previous year, A tradition very similar to Thanksgiving in the US.

 Each day has its significance.
 I have written a small brief of what we do on each day of Pongal.

 - Day 1 -Bhogi Pongal – God Indra (Who gives rain according to Hindu tradition ) is worshipped.
 We clean, paint, and decore the house.
 We discard all the useless things at home.
 Light a bonfire to burn them.

-- Day 2- Surya Pongal or Thai Pongal – The main festival day.
-Entrances are decorated with big colorful kolam and people wear a new dress.
-The Pongal dish is prepared in a traditional earthen pot and we worship the sun.
-Many dishes are prepared including sweets like Ladoo and we eat them on a banana leaf.
+- Day 2- Surya Pongal or Thai Pongal – The primary festival day.
+Entrances are decorated with big colourful kolam, and people wear a new dress.
+The Pongal dish is prepared in a traditional earthen pot, and we worship the sun.
+Many dishes are prepared, including sweets like Ladoo, and we eat them on a banana leaf.

-- Day 3- mattu Pongal – Cows are worshipped- On the day, cows are bathed, horns are painted, decorated with colors powders, garlands and fed a mixture of Pongal dish, bananas, and other foods.
+- Day 3- Maattu Pongal – Cows are worshipped- On the day, cows are bathed, horns are painted, decorated with colours powders, garlands and fed a mixture of Pongal dish, bananas, and other foods.

-- Day 4- Kanum Pongal – Which means “to visit” – a day when friends and families meet.
+- Day 4- Kanum Pongal – This means “to visit” – a day when friends and families meet.
 Social events are organized in communities.

 For more information about this festival, check this article on Wikipedia